spikebike/Backups-Done-Right-legacy/README.md

 ## Build

-Backups Done Right depends on 3 external go packages that need to be installed:
+Backups Done Right depends on 3 external go packages that need to be installed.
+Set GOPKG to where you want them installed.
+Something like export GOPKG=/home/JoeUser/gopkg.
+DO *NOT* use ~/gopkg.
+To install the dependencies:

 goconfig - to install, simply run:

-	$ go get github.com/kless/goconfig/gonfig
+	$ go get github.com/kless/goconfig/config

-go-sqlite3 - to install, simply run:
+go-sqlite3 - This requires the sqlite and sql-dev packages to be installed already.
+To install, simply run:

 	$ go get github.com/mattn/go-sqlite3